 To be considered for admission to the MS program in computational finance, candidates must fulfill the following requirements:

-For further information about tips on personal statements and additional guidance on how to submit a successful application, please visit our Saunders College of Business application pages.
+For further information about tips on personal statements and additional guidance on how to submit a successful application, please visit Saunders College of Business Admissions Requirements.

 The RIT Office of Career Services and Cooperative Education website provides information pertaining to student skills and capabilities, salary data, career information, job outcomes, and contact information for the Career Services Coordinator by program.